krishna4157/react-native-tv-cast/README.md

 ## Important Note
   Amazon FireTv Casting works only when targetSdk is set to 29 or below.

-  To get the devices list. you need to add listeners
+  To get the devices list. you need to add listeners using DeviceEventEmitter

   'deviceList' for list of devices